-Example#1: Securing User Password (UPW) with hardware based encryption keep hardware encrypted and digitally signed UPW in RAM3 zone;
+Example#1: Securing User Password (UPW) with hardware based encryption

 One possibility is to use hardware based encryption (not requiring User login to the CRYPTO-BOX) to secure UPW.
 In other words, the program can store UPW encrypted with CRYPTO-BOX Fixed AES or some extra AES keys of the CRYPTO-BOX SC model, or even CRYPTO-BOX SC RSA key.
 It means that there is no other way to obtain decrypted UPW value than to attach a valid CRYPTO-BOX.